Resignation Dilemma: How to Handle Acceptance When Employee Hasn't Worked Recently?

 job_connect_consultancy

-Have read the threat today so don't know how relevant it will be.
-If employee is resigning on paper on today's date, resignation will be from today's date.
-The previous dates will be treated as absent.
-It is better to take the resignation from a past date, so communicate the same to the employee and write on the letterhead that we accept the resignation from today's date.
-Hand over one copy to the employee, get it signed, and follow the exit interview if required.
+Have read the thread today, so I don't know how relevant it will be.
+If an employee is resigning on paper with today's date, the resignation will be effective from today's date.
+The previous days will be treated as absent.
+It is better to take the resignation from a past date, so communicate this to the employee and write on the letterhead that we accept the resignation from today's date.
+Hand over one copy to the employee, get it signed, and follow the exit interview process if required.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute